How To Start A Nonprofit In Missouri

 Open a Bank Account for Your Missouri Nonprofit

-To open a bank account for your Missouri nonprofit, you will need to bring the following items with you to the bank:
+You will need to bring the following items with you to the bank:

-- A copy of your Missouri nonprofit articles of incorporation
+- A copy of your Missouri Nonprofit Articles of Incorporation

 - A copy of your nonprofit’s bylaws